Learning an Inventory Control Policy with General Inventory Arrival Dynamics: Empirical Results

 \section{Empirical Results}

 In this section we present some empirical results.
 First, in \Cref{sec:eval-dynamics} we evaluate the performance of the fitted Gen-QOT under the four criterion discussed in \Cref{sec:gen-qot}.
-Then in \Cref{sec:eval-sim} we demonstrate through backtests against historical data in a simulator based on the Gen-QOT model the difference in performance between baseline policies, an RL trained in a simulator with Gen-QOT dynamics and an RL trained in dynamics with a classical vendor lead-time model.
+Then in \Cref{sec:eval-sim} we demonstrate through backtests against historical data in a simulator based on the Gen-QOT model the difference in performance between baseline policies, an RL trained in a simulator with Gen-QOT dynamics and an RL under dynamics dictated by a classical vendor lead-time model.
 Finally, in \Cref{sec:eval-real} we show recent results from a real-world A/B test of the RL policy in the US store of a large e-retailer.